DrDejaVuNG/super/packages/flutter_super/README.md

 }
 ```

-In the example above, `SampleController` extends `SuperController` and defines a `count` variable that is managed by an `Rx` object.
+In the example above, `SampleViewModel` extends `SuperViewModel` and defines a `count` variable that is managed by an `Rx` object.
 The `increment()` method is used to increment the count state.
-The `onDisable()` method is overridden to dispose of the `Rx` object when the controller is disabled. <br>
+The `onDisable()` method is overridden to dispose of the `Rx` object when the view model is disabled. <br>
-As seen in the `SampleController` above, a controller may contain multiple states required by it's corresponding widget, however, for the sake of keeping a controller clean and focused, if there exists a state with multiple events, it is recommended to define an `RxNotifier` for that state.
+As seen in the `SampleViewModel` above, a view model may contain multiple states required by it's corresponding widget, however, for the sake of keeping a view model clean and focused, if there exists a state with multiple events, it is recommended to define an `RxNotifier` for that state.

 **Note:** It is recommended to define Rx objects as private and only provide a getter for accessing the state.
-This helps prevent the state from being changed outside of the controller, ensuring that the state is only modified through defined methods within the controller (e.g., `increment()` in the example).
+This helps prevent the state from being changed outside of the view model, ensuring that the state is only modified through defined methods within the view model (e.g., `increment()` in the example).

 <br>